The Zariski Topology on Homeomorphism groups: Introduction

 \begin{theorem} The group Zariski topologies on Thompson's group \(V\) (or any of the Thompson groups \(V_n\) with \(n\geq 2\)) and the group \(\operatorname{Homeo}(2^\omega)\) are irreducible.
 In particular, these are neither Hausdorff nor group topologies. \end{theorem} In proving \cref{mainV}, we develop the following more general theorem of independent interest. \begin{theorem} Suppose that \(X\) is a Hausdorff topological space with no isolated points and \(G\) acts highly transitively on \(X\) by homeomorphisms.
 In this case, the group Zariski topology on \(G\) is irreducible. \end{theorem}

-We conclude by classifying the manifolds $M$ for which $\operatorname{Homeo}(M)$ supports a Hausdorff Zariski topology.
-Our tools are sufficient to classify which connected manifolds have a homeomorphism group with a Hausdorff Zariski topology.
-For this paper, by an \(n\)-manifold, we mean a second countable Hausdorff space such that every point has an open neighbourhood homeomorphic to \(\mathbb{R}^n\).
+We conclude by classifying the connected manifolds $M$ for which $\operatorname{Homeo}(M)$ supports a Hausdorff Zariski topology.
+In this paper, by an \(n\)-manifold, we mean a second countable Hausdorff space such that every point has an open neighbourhood homeomorphic to \(\mathbb{R}^n\).
 In particular, we do not consider manifolds with boundary. \begin{theorem} Suppose that \(n\in \N\) and \(M\) is an \(n\)-manifold with exactly one connected component.
 Then the following are equivalent: \begin{enumerate} \item the group Zariski topology on \(\operatorname{Homeo}(M)\) is Hausdorff, \item the group Zariski topology on \(\operatorname{Homeo}(M)\) is a group topology, \item \(n\leq 1\). \end{enumerate} \end{theorem}